majewsky/portunus/README.md

 - LDAP and LDAPS are offered by slapd which is running as `ldap:ldap` by default.
 - HTTP is offered by `portunus-server` which is running as `portunus:portunus` by default.

+When Portunus first starts up, it will create an empty database with the initial user account `admin`, and show that user's initial password on stdout **once**.
+It is highly recommended to change this initial password after the first login.

 ### HTTP access

 In a productive environment, the HTTP frontend offered by `portunus-server`